-Principle 4: Businesses should respect the interests of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable and marginalized community and has also engaged them for their socio-economic development through various CSR and affirmative action interventions.
+Yes.
+The Company has identified disadvantaged, vulnerable & marginalized stakeholders from the local community and has also engaged them for their socio-economic development through various CSR and affirmative action interventions.
 The systems and processes in place to systematically identify stakeholders, understanding their concerns and for engaging with them is reviewed from time to time.
 The feedback mechanism available for stakeholders to assess the service levels and other complaints follows the spirit laid down therein.